Doctors & Staff

 Leisa Newman, Office Manager and Licensed Optician.

 Leisa started her optical career in 2001.
 She is licensed by the North Carolina Board of Opticians, as well as the Virginia Board of Opticians.
 She is certified by the National Contact Lens Examiners (NCLE) and the American Board of Opticians (ABO), both national certifications.
 She recently completed additional certifications with Ecluid Emerald and Paragon Vision Sciences, each for Corneal Reshaping Therapies.

 While living in Virginia, Leisa partnered with local elementary schools in her county to perform yearly vision screenings for all Kindergarten, 3rd, 5th,7th, and 11th graders and has worked to raise money for Prevent Blindness America.

 A native of Asheville, she feels at home in the Cornelius community.
 Since starting at Monocle Eye Care she has joined the Lake Norman Small Business Network, a group of over 4,000 local professionals.

 In her time away from the office she likes to relax with her husband, son and very stubborn dog.
 Her favorite pastimes include drinking coffee and watching (or reading) mysteries, listening to music and volunteering at her son’s school.
 Leisa has co-chaired the Levine’s Children’s Hospital Parent Advisory Board for Pediatric Cystic Fibrosis, and was part of Atrium’s Big Breath Benefit for Pediatric Pulmonology.
 She currently mentors new parents that have children recently diagnosed with with cystic fibrosis.

 What is the best part of her job?: Helping others!
 Sight is something that a lot of people take for granted.
 But there are so many people that struggle with everyday tasks because they can’t see, especially kids that don’t realize they could have better vision.
-Being able to fit a child in glasses and watch their face as the world comes into focus is the absolute best!
+Being able to fit a child in glasses or contacts and watch their face as the world comes into focus is the absolute best!